 All of these benefits mean that enforcement is easier, and your trademark rights are stronger.

-When in doubt, always contact your attorney (or find an experienced attorney that you trust to give you good advice).
+When in doubt, always contact your attorney.
 Use issues are some of the most common issues that applicants face and can render a trademark registration essentially useless.
 By providing specimens and sworn statements that meet the USPTO requirements, you are setting yourself up for success and eliminating potential issues in the future.